Abbreviations

 [m]: clipped item [n]: newspaper & clipping

-This is a partial list of documents I own as originals or as photo copies (most entries indicate which).
+This is a list of documents I own as originals or as photo copies.
 It is not a complete list.
 This list was created for me by me.
 It is arranged for my ease of use and follows no specific bibliographic form.
 This document and the information herein is provided for your information, saving you years of research.
 It is not to be copied, duplicated, scanned, photographed or reproduced in any way in whole or part without my written permission.

-This Bibliography DOES NOT INCLUDE most items in topical bibs, except in a few cases where the book or article is considered of general importance.
+This Bibliography DOES NOT INCLUDE most items listed in my topical bibs, except when a book or article is considered of general interest.
+General histories, label histories, or histories of the printing industry are found in the “Other” bibliography.

 S